mbahojlo/ITCenterApp/README.md

 # ITCenterApp
-Zadanie Rekrutacyjne - Marcin Bahojło
+Recruitment task - Marcin Bahojło

 To run application:
 1) Database should be createted with SQLSCRIPT.sql which is in root folder.